artfet/Master_Thesis/README.md

 The Seeds directory contains Lists of seqeuences that have been used to build the alignments, which the pHMMs where build from.

-The Alignments directoty contains said alignments.
+The Alignments directory contains said alignments.